 Proofread your work carefully to eliminate any grammatical errors and typos.
 If you think it might help, don’t be afraid to ask for assistance with your essay.
 Find a friend or colleague whose writing you admire—ideally one who knows you well—and have them read your statement to determine whether it really captures your goals and business acumen, and to find any issues you may have missed.
 Even if you are a strong writer, having a second set of eyes on an essay this important is never a bad idea.

 Start Telling Your Story Today at Chico State

 With polished writing and a compelling story, your MBA application essay can be the crucial differentiator that secures your admission to the program of your dreams.
-Check out the application requirements for the Online MBA program at CSU, Chico, and read our blog post on requesting letters of recommendation for more helpful application tips.
+Check out the application requirements for the Online MBA program at Chico State, and read our blog post on requesting letters of recommendation for more helpful application tips.

 - Retrieved on June 1, 2020, from businessinsider.com/how-to-write-personal-statements-for-mba-students-2012-7

 - Retrieved on June 1, 2020, from princetonreview.com/business-school-advice/mba-essay-tips